dat911zz/dat911zz1/README.md

-- 👋 Hi, I’m @dat911zz1
+- 👋 Hi, I’m @dat911zz
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web dev.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C/C++/C#/HTML/CSS.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a company or a team
-- 📫 How to reach me ...
+- 📫 Mail: datcy2011@gmail.com

 <!---
 dat911zz1/dat911zz1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.